daut96/storm-framework/lib/README.md

-This is where all the Metasploit libraries and mixins are located.
+This is where all the Storm libraries and mixins are located.
 In general, any code that will be reused across multiple modules will be placed into a library or mixin which will then be placed under this folder.